chikimango/FEFSC/README.md

 If you look at a video of a support from FE:F or FE:A you see that a character usually doesn't stop talking after one box of dialogue.
 So basically, you want to select the 1st/2nd buttons at the start of when a character is speaking or when the speaker changes.
 If the character keeps speaking after that, you select the "same" button.

 For the Appears Alone Button: This button will only be selectable when you've selected the First Line Button or when you've chosen the "Fade to Black" effect option that is explained later.
-You only press this button if your character, well, appears alone whenever the characters have to be initailized.
-Which is only at the beginning of the support or after a fade to black scene. **You need to initallize the 2nd character in Effects Options _when they first appear_ by selecting "Character 1/2 Appears".** More information about those options and what they do/can do is further down.
+You only press this button if the speaking character appears alone whenever the characters have to be initailized, which is only at the beginning of the support or after a fade to black scene. **You'll need to initallize the other character in Effects Options _when they first appear_ by selecting "Character 1/2 Appears".** More information about those options and what they do/can do is further down.

 ## Displayed Emotion & Portrait Viewer